Ropelength Criticality: The general balance criterion

-Consider the squared distance function from a fixed point $(\nicefrac{-1}2,0,0)\in A$ to the other strand $B=\{(\cos\theta,\sin\theta,k\theta)/2\}$.
-Since its second derivative is $(k^2-\cos\theta)/2$, we see that it is convex (with a single minimum at the claimed strut) for $k\ge1$, that is for pitch angle at least $\nicefrac\pi4$.
-For smaller pitch angle, the distance has a local maximum at $\theta=0$, so the thickness of the double helix is less than~$1$ and the curves are not in one-to-one contact. \end{proof}
+Consider the squared distance function from a fixed point $(\nicefrac{-1}2,0,0)\in A$ to the other strand $B=\{(\cos\theta,\sin\theta,k\theta)/2\}$ of a helix of pitch~$k$.
+Since its second derivative is $(k^2-\cos\theta)/2$, we see that it is convex (with a single minimum at the claimed strut) for $k\ge1$.
+For smaller pitch, the distance has a local maximum at $\theta=0$, so the thickness of the double helix is less than~$1$ and the curves are not in one-to-one contact. \end{proof}

 This agrees with the result of Maddocks and Keller~\cite{MR89g:73037} which states (under different hypotheses) that two intertwined ropes in equilibrium with one-to-one contact should form a double helix where the radii of the helices depend on the tension in the ropes.
 Schuricht and von der Mosel~\cite{MR2033143} show in this situation that the curvature vectors of~$A$ and~$B$ must point along the common strut, without carrying the analysis through to prove that the curves form a double helix.